developerhelperhub/kuberentes-help/kubenretes/README.md

-# kuberentes-help
+# README

-This guides the following service how can setup in the kuberentes cluster and explains the purpose in the application development
+This guides the following service how can setup in the Kuberentes cluster and explains the purpose in the application development

 # Infrastructure
 |              |                                                                                                                                                                                                                                                                         |